100% Uptime SLA, 24/7/365 Live Support & Fast Cloud Servers

 Nginx offers the ability to handle requests in a single thread or in multiple work processes, each of which can be controlled by a master process.

 Unlike Apache, NGINX tends to consume fewer resources and improve the responsiveness of the server; it's able to handle a much higher number of concurrent visitors at a much lower memory and CPU usage.
+Faster loading websites offer better search engine optimisation and leads to better conversion rates.

 NGINX allows administrators to set up advanced configurations and deal with high loads and simultaneous connections easily and is a direct drop-in replacement for Apache.
+Many web hosting services choose NGINX over apache for better performance.

 Since NGINX can manage a large number of connections, it can act as a reverse proxy to control incoming traffic and distribute it to more inactive servers.